timhanus/timhanus.github.io/resume.md

 AdRevolution (acquired by Tactara 2012)
 : *Vice President of Technology*
-  __2013-__
+ __2013-Present__

-  Planned and executed major technology pivot during corporate re-organization.
-Reduced overall captial and operating expenses while maintaining or improving team responsiveness, performance and functionality.
-Designed and implemented software changes that would grow profits by 30%.
+  Planned and executed major technology pivot during corporate reorganization.
+Reduced overall captial and operating expenses while maintaining team responsiveness, performance and functionality.
+Designed and implemented software changes that would increase by 30%.

-  	- Coordinated data center operations in addition to existing development responsibilities.
+  	- Coordinated data center operations in addition to existing responsibilities as Director of Software Development.
   	- Consolidated assets and software into a single data center
   	- Streamlined critical software projects to reduce run time from 6 hours to 1 hour.
-  	- Identified and eliminated wasteful business processes in efforts to simplify the environment.
+  	- Identified and eliminated wasteful business processes to simplify the environment.

 : *Director, Software Development*
   __2012-2013__

-  Responsible for post-acquisition system consolidation and integration efforts.
+  Responsible for post-acquisition system consolidation and integration.
 Championed cultural change to create a more integrated and agile working environment.
-Led intense development and system engineering efforts to develop features and improve performance under quickly changing market conditions.
+Led development and system engineering efforts to develop features and improve performance under quickly changing market conditions.

   	- Oversaw integration of Tactara's Windows/C# environment with AdRevolution's Linux/Python environment
-  	- Initiated cross training efforts between AdRevolution and Tactara technical staff.
+  	- Implemented cross training efforts between AdRevolution and Tactara technical staff.
   	- Increased system throughput 10x over the course of 3 weeks on a tight budget.
   	- Led fast-moving R&D team on several high-impact, high-visibility projects.